galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 # Alternative ways of seeing Galaxy

 - Galaxy is a big, complicated project with many moving parts making it hard to comprehend completely
-- What you see depends on how you look at it, so people see different things such as:
+- What you see depends on how you look at it, so it is:
-    - Convenient and reliable way to get complex analyses done for users
+    - A convenient and reliable way to get complex analyses done for users
-    - Interdependent open source code repositories for developers.
+    - Inter-dependent open source code repositories for developers.
-    - Global collaboration for investigators
+    - A global collaboration for investigators
 - All models of Galaxy are wrong, but some may be useful.
 - This module outlines the major components, and how they fit together
 - Drafted by a human, it represents only one of many possible explanations